Log in with user name:

 This once-forgotten canal has morphed into one of the city's trendiest places to wander.
 A good time to come is Sunday afternoon, when the Quai de Valmy is closed to cars and some of the shops are open.
 Rent a bike at any of the many Vélib' stations, stroll along the banks, or go native and cuddle quai-side in the sunshine with someone special.

-pulleys at Rue de Crimée, near La Villette, was a technological marvel when it opened in 1885.
+pulleys at Rue de Crimée, near La Villette, was a technological marvel when it debuted in 1885.

-In recent years gentrification has swept the once-dodgy canal, with artists taking over former industrial spaces and creating studios and galleries.
-The bar and restaurant scene is hipster central, and small designers have arrived, fleeing expensive rents in Le Marais.
-To explore this evolving quartier, set out on foot: Start on the Quai de Valmy at Rue Faubourg du Temple (use the République métro stop).
+In recent years gentrification has transformed the once-dodgy canal, with artists taking over former industrial spaces and creating studios and galleries.
+The bar and restaurant scene is hipster central, and small designers have arrived, fleeing expensive rents in the Marais.
+To explore this evolving quartier, set out on foot.
+Start on the Quai de Valmy at Rue Faubourg du Temple (use the République métro stop).
 Here, at Square Frédéric Lemaître facing north, there is a good view of one of the locks (behind you the canal disappears underground).
 As you head north, detour onto side streets like Rue Beaurepaire, a fashionista destination with several "stock" (or surplus) shops for popular brands, some open on Sunday.
-The rues Lancry and Vinaigriers are lined with bars, restaurants, and small shops.
+Rues Lancry and Vinaigriers are lined with bars, restaurants, and small shops.

 A swing bridge across the canal connects Lancry to the Rue de la Grange aux Belles, where you'll find the entrance to the massive Hôpital Saint-Louis, built in 1607 to accommodate plague victims and still a working hospital today.
 In front of you is the entrance to the chapel, which held its first Mass in July 1610, two months after the assassination of the hospital's patron, Henry IV.
 Stroll the grounds, flanked by the original brick-and-stone buildings with steeply sloping roofs.
 The peaceful courtyard garden is a neighborhood secret.